Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Former President Bill Clinton noted, “the more of these weapons you have hanging around, the more fissile material you’ve got, the more they’re vulnerable to being stolen or sold or just simply transferred to terrorists.”
 He added, “even if the [Iranian] government didn’t directly sanction it, it wouldn’t be that much trouble to get a Girl Scout cookie’s worth of fissile material, which, if put in the same fertilizer bomb Timothy McVeigh used in Oklahoma City, is enough to take out 20 to 25 percent of Washington, D.C.
 Just that little bit.”
 (Piers Morgan Tonight, September 25, 2012).

 During the 2014 nuclear negotiations between Iran and the P5+1, Israeli officials stated publicly multiple times that they were worried that a bad deal with Iran would be disastrous for the international community.
-In order to ensure a deal by the November 24, 2014, deadline, the United States and other negotiating nations granted the loosening of sanctions and the release of frozen funds to Iran, among other things, in exchange for cooperation during the nuclear negotiations.
+To ensure a deal by the November 24, 2014, deadline, the United States and other negotiating nations granted the loosening of sanctions and the release of frozen funds to Iran, among other things, in exchange for cooperation during the nuclear negotiations.
 The P5+1 slowly conceded to Iran during the negotiations, eventually bringing up the number of acceptable Iranian centrifuges from 1,300 to 4,000.
 Prime Minister Netanyahu stated on October 20 that a nuclear-capable Iran “Is a threat to the entire world, and, first and foremost, this is a threat to us”.
 Israelis are worried that the P5+1 deal with Iran may leave Iran as a nuclear threshold state with many active centrifuges that it could use to create nuclear weapons.
 Israeli Defense Minister Moshe Ya’alon stuck by his mantra of “no agreement is better than a bad agreement” during the situation, and Israeli officials met with President Obama and other American higher-ups to express their concerns about a nuclear break-out Iran.
-(Ynet News, October 22, 2014) The deal was signed in July 2015, despite Israeli opposition.
+(Ynet News, October 22, 2014) The deal was signed in July 2015 despite Israeli opposition.

 Iranian Foreign Minister Mohammad Javad Zarif told reports during a press conference on March 21, 2016, that Iran is fully prepared to return to the pre-JCPOA situation or even [to conditions] more robust than that if the US reneges on its promises.
 Zarif added that Iranian scientists had been continuing work with advanced centrifuges.
 (PressTV, March 21, 2017)